 - improve quality assurance in the training process and so combat training malpractice.

-Updated licence-linked qualifications will be available from Autumn 2020.
+Updated licence-linked qualifications will be available from April 2021.
 The new qualifications will incorporate improvements suggested during the consultations we ran in 2018 and 2019.
-Qualifications awarded before Autumn 2020 will still be accepted for new licence applications and renewals.
+Qualifications awarded before April 2021 will still be accepted for new licence applications and renewals.

 We have consulted extensively on the specifications for the licence-linked qualifications and below please find the summaries of our findings as a result of these initiatives.